How To Donate VHS Tapes – 2023

 5. Check if there are any electronics stores or thrift shops in your area that accept VHS tape donations for recycling.
 Some stores will even pay you for them, so it’s worth checking.

-6. Research organizations and charities on the internet that accept VHS donations.
+6. Research organizations and Charitable Organizations on the internet that accept VHS donations.
 These organizations typically have donation centers around the country and they may even come to pick up the tapes from you if necessary.

 7. Contact broadcasting and production companies who may be interested in acquiring vintage video footage from old VHS tapes for use in current productions.
 If you have rare or interesting content stored on those cassettes, this could be a way to make money off of them instead of donating them.